 Instructions

-- Remove the pit from the cherries with a cherry pitter.
+- Remove the pits from the fresh cherries using a cherry pitter and set them aside.

-- Sprinkle the caster sugar evenly over the buttered dish.
-Tilt the dish to cover the sides and bottom evenly, then shake out any extra.
+- Sprinkle caster sugar evenly over the buttered dish, tilting to coat the bottom and sides.
+Shake out any excess.

-- In a mixing bowl, whisk together eggs, caster sugar, salt, and vanilla extra until well combined and slightly frothy.
+- In a mixing bowl, whisk together the eggs, caster sugar, salt, and vanilla extract until well combined and slightly frothy.

 - Sift in the plain flour and whisk until smooth and free of lumps.

-- Gradually add the whole milk, whipping cream, and melted butter, whisking until the batter is smooth.
+- Gradually whisk in the milk, whipping cream, and melted butter until the batter is fully combined and smooth.

 - Arrange the pitted cherries evenly in the prepared baking dish.

-- Pour the batter over the cherries, making sure they are well distributed.
+- Pour the batter gently over the cherries, making sure they are well distributed.

-- Place the dish in the preheated oven at 180°C (350°F) (standard oven) or 160°C / 320°F (fan forced / convection) and bake for 35-40 minutes, or until the clafoutis is puffed, golden brown, and set in the center.
-A toothpick inserted into the center should come out clean.
+- Bake for 35-40 minutes, or until puffed, golden brown, and just set in the center.
+A toothpick inserted should come out clean.

-- Allow the clafoutis to cool slightly before serving.
-It can be enjoyed warm or at room temperature.
+- Let cool slightly before serving warm or at room temperature.

 Notes